-Dual diagnosis treatment is becoming the new reality in many drug and mental illness facilities across the United States.
+Dual Diagnosis Treatment is becoming the new reality in many drug and mental illness facilities across the United States.
 Physicians, Psychologists and other medical personnel have realized that many of the old traditional programs aren’t working for everyone.

 IDDT was designed to treat both conditions at the same time.
-Mental illness disorders and substance abuse are related to the fact that the individual possibly had one preexisting condition that helped cause the second problem.
+Mental illness disorders and substance abuse are related to the fact that the individual possibly had one pre-existing condition that helped cause the second problem.

-What Makes IDDT Important For The Patient And Facility?
+What Makes IDDT Important for the Patient and Facility?

-The need to be successful at treating both drug addiction and mental disorders at once ensures that patients have less relapses, hospital visits, overdoses and criminal problems with law enforcement officers.
+The need to be successful at treating both drug addiction and mental disorders at the same time ensures that patients have less relapses, hospital visits, overdoses and criminal problems with law enforcement.

 Treating just one problem makes it difficult to keep the patient from going into a relapse and can delay their recovery.
 As an example, a patient treated for drug addiction could be prescribed mental health medication.
 They could be ordered to stop taking the prescriptions because it was considered a form of drug abuse by their physician, mental illness doctor or probation officials.

 With IDDT, the patient can get treated for both conditions without any conflict of interest since they are under dual diagnosis treatment.
 The SAMHSA (Substance Abuse and Mental Health Service Administration) is partnering with many rehabilitation centers to combat both mental disorders and substance abuse in people of all ages.

 According to SAMHSA, more than 43 million people from age 18 and over have some type of mental health problem.
 In the past few years, almost 10 percent had substance abuse problems with over 18 percent experiencing some form of mental illness.
 These statistics probably are increasing at the current time.